POLSEAN/XTDML/README.md

 install_github("POLSEAN/XTDML")
 ```
 ## Sample code
-Below some examples of the use of the code with the three approaches.
-Simulation data is generated following DGP3 in [Clarke and Polselli (2023)](https://arxiv.org/abs/2312.08174) and is uploaded in the folder /data.
+Below we report some illustrative examples of the use of the code with the three approaches.
+Simulation data is generated following DGP3 in [Clarke and Polselli (2023)](https://arxiv.org/abs/2312.08174) and is uploaded in the folder `/data`.

 ### Example for CRE
 ```